AuriServe/Docs/Element API.md

 	The element identifier that the transformer transforms to.

 - **check:** function(props: any): boolean
-	A function that can be executed to check if this transformation is valid.
+	A [[Definitions#Pure Function|Pure Function]] that can be executed to check if this transformation is valid.
 If supplied, the transformer will only be available if the function, when called with the element’s props, returns true.
 This function happens synchronously whenever Transformers are displayed, so avoid any intensive checks here.
 If intensive checks are needed, check them in `transform` and return `false` if the transformation is invalid, as described in [[#Transformer Function]].

 - **transform**: [[#Transformer Function]]
 	The transformer function to call on the element’s props when a transformation is requested.